gitgitaway/MMM-MyTeams-DriveToMatch/README.md

 ## 📝 Notes

 This is the 6th module in a Celtic-themed MagicMirror setup.
+All are configurable for other teamd.
+- ![Screenshot 5](./screenshots/CelticMM-Screenshot.png)

   Other modules:
-- ![Screenshot 5](./screenshots/CelticMM-Screenshot.png)

 - [MMM-MyTeams-Clock](https://github.com/gitgitaway/MMM-MyTeams-Clock)
 - [MMM-MyTeams-LeagueTable](https://github.com/gitgitaway/MMM-MyTeams-LeagueTable)
 - [MMM-MyTeams-Fixtures](https://github.com/gitgitaway/MMM-MyTeams-Fixtures)